What Is a 3D Urban Planning Tool?

 Tripo AI

-Tripo AI is an AI-powered platform for 3D content creation and one of the best 3D urban planning tools, offering a suite of features for planners and designers to generate high-fidelity 3D models from text and images.
+Tripo AI is an AI-powered platform for 3D content creation and one of the best urban planning tools 3D software, offering creators, developers, and marketers the ability to generate high-fidelity, segmented 3D models from text and images for concept massing, city assets, and scenario building.

 Tripo AI